decretist/Dissertation/Chapter3/chapter3.md

-Noonan (†2017) was a distinguished professor of law and an appellate judge who applied the standards of evidence of the law school and the courtroom to the historical record.
-By Noonan's standards, the statement of Odofredus -- hearsay, not attributed to a source, a century after the fact -- is nothing more than legend.
+Noonan (†2017) was a distinguished professor of law and an appellate judge who applied the standards of evidence of the law school and the courtroom to the historical record. **Noonan relied heavily on the legal hearsay standard as understood and applied by twentieth-century American courts of law as the basis for his debunking of much Gratian mythology.** By Noonan's standards, the statement of Odofredus -- hearsay, not attributed to a source, a century after the fact -- is nothing more than legend. **Winroth, however, has questioned whether this is an appropriate standard for evaluating historical evidence.**

+> To conclude, we have reason to believe that Gratian composed and commented upon a substantial portion of the Concordia.
+In such composition and commentary he revealed himself to be a teacher with theological knowledge and interests and a lawyer's point of view.
+He worked in Bologna in the 1130s and 1140s.
+Beyond these conclusions, we have unverified hearsay, palpable legend, and the silent figure in the shadows of S. Marco.[@noonan_gratian_1979, 172]

+**Transition: Noonan wrote before the discover of the first recension;
+recent (post-1996) discussion of the identity of Gratian necessarily focus on accounting for the existence of the first and second recensions.**

+### Winroth's argument

 ### Pennington's argument